 The Career Center will provide select recruitment services to organizations that provide recruiting/staffing services only if they do not charge a fee to prospective employees.
 Recruiting/staffing services must also permit the Career Center to request and verify information on the specific employer(s) represented and/or the specific job(s) being advertised.
 Access to UMBC’s online resume database is not available to third-party recruiters.
 The Career Center reserves the right to decline to post a position if they have an ongoing relationship with the employer being represented by the recruitment/staffing service and/or if the Career Center has concerns about the legitimacy of the job listing or the represented employer.

-Student information obtained from the UMBCworks system shall not be redisclosed without obtaining additional written student consent.
+Student information obtained from UMBCworks (Symplicity CSM), Handshake or any other system shall not be redisclosed without obtaining additional written student consent.
 According to the federal Family Educational Rights and Privacy Act (FERPA) of 1974, redisclosure, without student consent, violates federal law.
 If you are unable to comply fully with this request, return any previously obtained student information to UMBC immediately.